mhdr-hami/GameTheory_CourseProject/README.md

 # GameTheory_CourseProject

-There are 2 separated subprojects.
+There are 2 separate subprojects.

 ### Dawson Chess
 Implemented an intelligent program to win the game. (player vs player is also supported)